Pair Warden with TheAuditor

 2. Serious token economics

 Most agents say “we use prompt caching.”
-Warden ships the audit trail.
+Warden shows you the bill.

 What TheAuditor buys you